dapr/proposals/20250823-BCS-file-store.md

 Files are any contiguous sequences of unstructured data comprised of bytes that should be assumed to span lengths as few as a handful of bytes to several gigabytes.
 Examples include images, videos, documents, database backups, compressed archives and so on.
+This original version of this proposal referred to this being a "file store", but after talking about it with Oli, I've warmed up to instead calling it the "binary store".
+This is better than even `DataStore` because the intent is that the data will already have been serialized and encoded so it's ready to persist somewhere.

-Finally, while I also considered calling this the even more ambiguous `DataStore`, I want to be clear that this is intended to persist data that's been serialized and not some store for arbitrary in-memory data that's not trivially persisted externally.
-It should be called out in the documentation that this is not intended to be a replacement for something like SMB or NFS and is just a general-purpose storage implementation that doesn't get into the Object/Blob details.
+While this might be from a file, it doesn't necessarily have to be, so much as that it's just an array (or while in transit, a stream) of bytes.
+Referring to it as a `BinaryStore` also rules out any confusion about whether it's abstracting SMB or NFS.

 ## Background
 Dapr currently implements a state store around a strictly key/value basis.
 This approach has led to component support